Ivo-Balbaert/The_Way_to_Mojo/book/13_Modules and packages.md

 ## 13.3.3 The __init__ file
 This file must be in the package folder in order for Mojo to recognize the folder as a package.
-It can be empty, or it can allready import the module members, like this:
+It can be empty, or it can already import the module members, like this:
 `from .mymodule import MyPair`
 Then the import statements in `use_package.mojo` can be simplified to:
 `from mypackage import MyPair`